No Way Out (2004): Preliminary matches

 This altercation was followed by a match between Hardcore Holly and Rhyno.
 Before the match began, Holly and Rhyno brawled on the entrance ramp, before they entered the ring.
 Once there, Holly executed a superplex, though, as they recuperated, Rhyno delivered a Gore that caused Holly to roll out of the ring.
 Afterwards, Holly delivered an Alabama slam for the pinfall.

-In the fifth match Rey Mysterio (managed by Jorge Páez), defended his WWE Cruiserweight Championship against Chavo Guerrero (managed by his father Chavo Guerrero, Sr.) During the fight, Mysterio performed a 619 on Guerrero, leading to an attack by Paez on Guerrero, Sr. The referee ordered Paez backstage.
+In the fifth match Rey Mysterio (managed by Jorge Páez) defended his WWE Cruiserweight Championship against Chavo Guerrero (managed by his father Chavo Guerrero, Sr.).
+During the fight, Mysterio performed a 619 on Guerrero, leading to an attack by Paez on Guerrero, Sr. The referee ordered Paez backstage.
 Both fighters wrestled inconclusively until Mysterio delivered a second 619.
 During the second sequence of the move, Guerrero grabbed Mysterio's legs and achieved a position with his shoulders spread so as to win both a pinfall and the WWE Cruiserweight title.

-The following match was the triple threat match between Big Show, John Cena and Kurt Angle, with the winner facing the WWE Champion at WrestleMania XX.
+The following match was the triple threat match between Big Show, John Cena and Kurt Angle, with the winner challenging for the WWE Championship at WrestleMania XX.
 For the duration of the match, The Big Show, who stood at 7 ft 2 in and weighed 500 lb, used his body size to his advantage as he squashed, or easily and quickly performed moves on, Cena and Angle.
 Thereafter, Cena delivered an FU, while Angle threw Big Show out of the ring with an Angle Slam.
 Angle then applied an ankle lock on Cena, forcing him to submit.
 As a result, Angle won a WWE Championship match at WrestleMania XX.
+This match would also be the last time Cena would submit in a match until his retirement match in 2025.